 Student Counseling Center

 The Counseling Center also has student groups and organizations attached to it.
-The Peer Counselor Organization is an official University organization that operates during the academic year.
+The Peer Counselor Organization is an official university organization that operates during the academic year.
 Summer Peer Helpers work with Pre-college/Summer Bridge students.
-HU-Peers In Prevention (HU-PIP) work with both the Counseling and Health Centers to provide activities related to Substance Abuse, HIV and Hepatitis Prevention.
 Read about these groups through the "Peer Support Programs" menu option.

 Cost of Services

-Services are provided FREE OF CHARGE; however, Hampton University’s student or private health insurance is necessary for emergency hospitalization and/or off-campus specialists.
+Services are provided at no additional cost; however, self-pay or private health insurance may be necessary for emergency hospitalization and/or off-campus specialists.

 Counseling services and records are confidential.
-We neither confirm nor disconfirm any student's client status.
-Records are under lock and key and are not shared with others.
+We neither confirm nor deny any student's client status, and records are kept under lock and key and are not shared with others.
+After seven (7) years, they are shredded.
 Disclosures to third parties, including parents and legal guardians are made only with students' specific written consent.
-Confidentiality may be broken without written consent for the safety of the student and others when there is a likelihood of life-threatening harm to self or others, disclosure of child or elder abuse, loss of the ability to provide self-care, subpoena, or the student is under the age of 18.
+Confidentiality may be waived without written consent for the safety of the student and others when there is a likelihood of harm to self or others, disclosure of child or elder abuse, loss of the ability to provide self-care or court ordered information, or the student is under the age of 18.

 The student is expected to arrive on-time for scheduled counseling sessions.
 In the event of an emergency, the student is expected to call and inform the Student Counseling Center.
 The student is expected to be an active participant during sessions and utilize best practices learned in sessions.

 The counselors are committed to being honest, respectful and nonjudgmental towards students.
 The counselor is also committed to professionalism by maintaining confidentiality unless the student becomes a danger to him/herself or someone else.